Nothing in life is free. You’ve heard that before.

 There Are Other Options

-If you’re looking to work with a pro to help you list your home, consider someone who charges a flat fee instead of commission.
-When you list with Homie, you’ll pay a flat fee when you close on your home sale.
+If you’re looking to work with a pro to help you list your home, consider someone who charges a lower fee.
+When you list with Homie, you’ll pay a low fee when you close on your home sale.

 How Does the Buyer’s Agent Get Paid?